GeoscienceAustralia/dea-knowledge-hub/docs/data/old-version/dea-water-observations-filtered-statistics-landsat-2.1.5/_details.md

 ## Background

-This product has been deprecated and is superseded by this product: [DEA Water Observations Statistics (Landsat)](https://cmi.ga.gov.au/data-products/dea/686/dea-water-observations-statistics-landsat)

 The Water Observations from Space Filtered Statistics (WO-FILT-STATS) is the 'cleaned' version of the WOfS Statistics product (WO-STATS).

 WO-STATS takes the full, ongoing archive of all Water Observation Feature Layers (WOFLs) and combines them into a single product summary showing how often surface water was observed by the Landsat satellites from 1986 to the present.